fatas07/make-your-own-pi/README.md

 - First, we burning the Linux image on the SD card and boot from the SD card to confirm that the system boots normally.
 - If the system boots normally, we copy the Linux image to an accessible place on the SD card and boot the system again with the SD card.
 (The process can also be proceeded by copying the Linux image file to a USB memory instead of an SD card)
 ###
-We find the naming of the emmc on the card by the operating system with the following command.
+We find the naming of the emmc on the board by the operating system with the following command.

 ```sh
 lsblk
 ```

-We will see an image like below. (`0` may change)
+We will see like below. (mmcblk`0` may change)

 mmcblk0
 mmcblk0boot0